 Before we actually start looking at mortar and cement colour matching techniques, it’s important to understand exactly why mortar and cement colours can vary so drastically.

 Essentially, this is down to the colour and type of sand that’s used.
-There are many many types of sand and each type will produce a different colour mortar when mixed with cement.
+There are many types of sand and each type will produce a different colour mortar when mixed with cement.

 Your property may have been built from a local sand or it may have been imported by a developer who got a great deal from a quarry further afield.